 - Payment of membership fees is continuous and applies until a letter of resignation is received by the Membership Secretary.

-- All members maintain a relationship of ‘good standing’ with AANZPA, and agree to notify the Membership Secretary of any situations that may impact this status.
+- All members, Affiliates, and people on the President’s Mailing List, maintain a relationship of ‘good standing’ with AANZPA and notify the Membership Administrator of any situations that may impact this.

 - Associate members maintain a Training Agreement with their AANZPA accredited psychodrama training institute or campus.